Allison Charney: 1990s and 2000s

 While earning her degrees at Peabody, she began her professional career, appearing in two musicals at Baltimore's Center Stage.
 She then was an apprentice artist with Central City Opera and spent two years in the Young Artist program at the Florida Grand Opera.
-In 1993 she was a national finalist in the Metropolitan Opera National Council Auditions competition.
+In 1993, she was a national finalist in the Metropolitan Opera National Council Auditions competition.
 That launched her debut season with the New York City Opera, where she sang leading roles in La Boheme, Carmen, and Magic Flute.

-At opera companies throughout the United States, she sang Puccini heroines, most notably the title roles in Madama Butterfly, Tosca and Suor Angelica, both Mimi and Musetta in La Boheme, and Liù in Turandot.
+At opera companies throughout the United States, she sang Puccini heroines, most notably the title roles in Madama Butterfly, Tosca, and Suor Angelica, both Mimi and Musetta in La Boheme, and Liù in Turandot.
 Her Mozart interpretations included both Donna Anna and Donna Elvira in Don Giovanni, both Susanna and the Countess in Le Nozze di Figaro, and Pamina in Die Zauberflöte.
-Her versatility led her to sing all four heroines in Les Contes d’Hoffman as well as Rosalinde in Die Fledermaus, Micaëla in Carmen, Nedda in Pagliacci, Santuzza in Cavalleria Rusticana and the title roles in Martha, La Traviata, Jenufa, and The Merry Widow.
+Her versatility led her to sing all four heroines in Les Contes d'Hoffman as well as Rosalinde in Die Fledermaus, Micaëla in Carmen, Nedda in Pagliacci, Santuzza in Cavalleria Rusticana, and the title roles in Martha, La Traviata, Jenufa, and The Merry Widow.

 She has performed with, among others, New York City Opera, the Atlanta Opera, Florida Grand Opera, Utah Opera, Nashville Opera, and Opera Memphis.

 Concert highlights during this period included performances at Alice Tully Hall and Avery Fisher Hall, and with the Philadelphia Orchestra at the Kimmel Center for Performing Arts.

 2010s

 In 2009, Charney developed and inaugurated the series PREformances with Allison Charney.
 PREformances was incubated at the JCC in Manhattan, and after eight seasons the series moved to its permanent home at Merkin Concert Hall at Kaufman Music Center.
-Notable guest artists included New York Philharmonic Music Director Alan Gilbert, Metropolitan Opera stars William Burden and Maria Zifchak, “Queen of the Flute,” Carol Wincenc, violinist Kelly Hall-Tompkins of Broadway’s “Fiddler on the Roof” fame, NY Philharmonic principal cellist Carter Brey, and concert pianists Joel Fan, Navah Perlman, and Blair McMillen, among 100+ others.
+Notable guest artists included New York Philharmonic Music Director Alan Gilbert, Metropolitan Opera stars William Burden and Maria Zifchak, "Queen of the Flute," Carol Wincenc, violinist Kelly Hall-Tompkins of Broadway's "Fiddler on the Roof" fame, NY Philharmonic principal cellist Carter Brey, and concert pianists Joel Fan, Navah Perlman, and Blair McMillen, among 100+ others.
 The series also featured new classical works by composers such as Michael Ching, Moshe Knoll, Mary Ellen Childs, Russell Platt, and Kim D. Sherman.

-Charney co-created and co-host with pianist Donna Weng Friedman the WQXR mini-series HER/MUSIC;HER/STORY.
+Charney co-created and co-hosted with pianist Donna Weng Friedman the WQXR mini-series HER/MUSIC;HER/STORY.
 The program shines a light on women composers, past and present.

-She founded the ARK Trio along with cellist Kajsa William-Olsson, and pianist Reiko Uchida.
+She founded the ARK Trio along with cellist Kajsa William-Olsson and pianist Reiko Uchida.

 Concert highlights during this period included performances at NJPAC, with the ARK Trio at NY's Symphony Space, and as a soloist under the baton of Maestro Alan Gilbert with the Boston Pops at Symphony Hall.